Klasmart-Engineering/user-service/documents/rfc/062-UPDATE-USER-MEMBERSHIP.md

 The FE have a requirement to be able to choose and assign groups of user memberships in one operation with particular changes to Schools, Classes Studying, Classes Teaching and Roles.
 They will edit a set of users on the screen and submit it all at once to the BE.
 The proposal is that new changes overwrite previous settings.

-In the case of a user being in more than one organization, it must be the case that classesStudying and classesTeaching, schoolmemberships in other organizations are not overwritten, the code needs to take this into consideration.

 The purpose of this RFC is describe the API interface provided by the BE to implement this.
 Also to discuss how this could be done efficiently by the BE.

 Issue https://calmisland.atlassian.net/browse/AD-2105